ramk13/robotgame/robotgame_basic_strategy.md

 adjacent_enemy = adjacent & enemy
 ```

 To figure out where there are enemies two steps away, let's look at adjacent squares with an enemy next to that square.
 We'll exclude an adjacent square if a teammate is in the square.
-This cuts down on collisions.

 ```python
 adjacent_enemy2 = {loc for loc in adjacent_enemy if around(loc) & enemy} - team